koronkowy/koronkowy/README.md

 -   [stickerlife.org](https://stickerlife.org/): This is a small archive project that I took on a few years back to digitize and make archived in quality format any and all stickers that are part of the information security world.
 These are either mailed in or ethically harvested.

--   [chanscan.com](http://chanscan.com/) (beta): Created by [Jake Creps](https://github.com/jakecreps), Chanscan is a knowledge base for language used by online subcultures helping researchers, journalists, open-source intelligence analysts, threat intelligence analysts, and other users with in-line term highlighting and accompanying wiki.
+-   [chanscan.com](http://chanscan.com/) (beta): Created by [Jake Creps](https://github.com/jakecreps), ChanScan is a knowledge base for language used by online subcultures helping researchers, journalists, open-source intelligence analysts, threat intelligence analysts, and other users with in-line term highlighting and accompanying wiki.

 -   [SeaGL (Seattle GNU/Linux conference)](https://seagl.org/) 2021: This year I am helping out the fantastic Seattle [FLOSS (free/libre/open source software)](https://en.wikipedia.org/wiki/Free_and_open-source_software#FLOSS) centric conference.
-My primary role is on the core staff as the Volunteer committee chair but I am dabbling in other areas around the conference org as well where I can.
+I am serving the org as the volunteer coordination committee chair, and I participate in or sit in on the programming, finance, partnerships, tech, and code of conduct committees.

 Publications / Public Work
 ==========================